Sunday, January 24, 2010

 – Chapter 16, pg.
 243

-So those were some of my favorite book quotes from The Silver Chair.
+So those were some of my favorite book quotes from The Chronicles of Narnia: The Silver Chair by C.S.
+Lewis.

 Sunday, January 3, 2010